When the world is topsy turvy, there are some of us who find sanctuary in a garage and peace of mind with the turn of a wrench.

 “in place” in our home in northern New Jersey, a hotbed of Covid infection.
 ERs were full, the streets were empty.
 One patient spent 11 days on a ventilator before he died.
 My talented young mechanic, who had worked with me on many projects, suffered a heart attack after contracting Covid.

-For my own mental health, weekend after weekend was spent in the garage with that little red car.
+For my own mental health, weekend after weekend was spent in the garage with that little red car and using products like Gorilla Glue Strain that also help me relax.
 Life was simple in there—music playing, oil, grease, wrenches, a lot of cursing, parts delivered regularly from Moss, postings and advice from my guys at the MG Experience forum, and keeping my car guy friends up to date on the progress.
-If you are looking for an easy relief from stress and pain, I would recommend Organic CBD Nugs and getting engaged in what you love.

 I began to undertake projects that I hadn’t considered doing in years.
 Projects that harkened back to college days when my buddy, Michael, and I would spend the night at Aero Tec Labs, where we worked part time (yes, the Aero Tec that supplies the fuel cells for Formula 1).
 His 4th gear kept popping out so we routinely pulled the engine and trans out of his Bugeye using a floor jack handle through a chain attached to the head.

 My weekend projects included: degreasing the undercarriage, engine, trans, front and rear suspension.
 Replacing the bushings with urethane by lying under the car with a propane torch burning out the 50-year-old rubber bushings (not recommended!).
 A front suspension rebuild, dash repair, air horns, alternator conversion, installation of relays, degreasing/painting of the engine bay, and on and on.